Horwood, Newfoundland and Labrador

 Horwood is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
 It was formerly known as Dog Bay.
-It is located northeast of Lewisporte just off of Route 331.
+It is located northeast of Lewisporte just off Route 331.
 It was once the home of a bustling lumber company owned by the Horwood family.
 Dog Bay was renamed Horwood after the family name.

 Geography

 Horwood is in Newfoundland within Subdivision L of Division No. 8.